-Figure 4: A 2D visualization of the exchange boundary communication phase among two neighboring processes each with two subdomains.
-Note, only one direction (of 6) is shown.
-Only sends from process 0 are shown.
+Figure 6: A 2D visualization of the exchange boundary com- Figure 7: Fraction of time spent doing communication in Only sends from process 0 are shown.

-Core Management: The dedicated communication subsystem may run concurrently with computation tasks.
-In this case the cores may be oversubscribed with computation and communication tasks and performance is also determined by the core allocation.
-We explore both cooperative scheduling approaches as well as partitioning approaches.
-For cooperative scheduling, communication tasks in idle states are sleeping and we provide interfaces to explicitly wind-up and wind-down these tasks.
-We experiment with different strategies: 1) best-effort, no task pinning; 2) pinning the communication tasks to core domains; 3) partitioning cores between communication and computation tasks and parallelizing all transfers; and 4) partitioning cores between computation and communication tasks and doing selective parallelization.
+strategies: 1) best-effort, no task pinning; 2) pinning the communication tasks to core domains; 3) partitioning cores between communication and computation tasks and parallelizing all transfers; and 4) partitioning cores between computation and communication tasks and doing selective parallelization.

-5.1 miniGMG
+5.1miniGMG

 Multigrid is a linear-time approach for solving elliptic PDEs expressed as a system of linear equations $(Lu^h = f^h)$.
 That is, MG requires O(N) operations to solve N equations with N unknowns.
 Nominally, MG proceeds by iterating on V-Cycles until some convergence criterion is reached.
 Within each V-Cycle, the solution is recursively expressed as a correction arising from the solution to a smaller (simpler) problem.
 This recursion proceeds until one reaches a base case (coarse grid) at which point, one uses a conventional iterative or direct solver.
-Multigrid's recursive nature states that at each successively coarser level, the computational requirements drop by factors of 8×, but the communication volume falls only by factors of $4\times$.
+Multigrid's recursive nature states that at each successively coarser level, the computational requirements drop by factors of $8\times$, but the communication volume falls only by factors of $4\times$.
 As a result, multigrid will see a wide range of message sizes whose performance is critical to guaranteeing multigrid's O(N) computational complexity translates into an O(N) time to solution.

-miniGMG is a small (3 thousand lines of C), publicly-available benchmark developed to proxy the geometric multigrid solves within the AMR MG applications [21, 30].
+miniGMG is a three thousand lines of C, publicly-available benchmark developed to proxy the geometric multigrid solves within the AMR MG applications [23, 33, 32].
 Geometric multigrid (GMG) is a specialization of multigrid in which the PDE is discretized on a structured grid.
-When coupled with a rectahedral decomposition into subdomains (boxes), communication becomes simple ghost zone (halo) exchanges with a fixed number of neighbors.
-In miniGMG, communication is performed by the MPI ranks, while all computation is aggressively threaded using OpenMP.
+When coupled with a rectahedral decomposition into sub-domains (boxes), communication becomes simple ghost zone (halo) exchanges with a fixed number of neighbors.
+In miniGMG, communication is performed by the MPI ranks, while all computation is aggressively threaded using OpenMP or CUDA.

-For this paper, using the publicly-available MPI+OpenMP implementation, we developed several UPC+OpenMP variants using either Put or Get communication paradigms with either barrier or point-to-point synchronization strategies.
+For this paper, using the publicly-available MPI+OpenMP and MPI+CUDA implementations as baselines, we developed several UPC+OpenMP and UPC+CUDA variants using either Put or Get communication paradigms with either barrier or point-to-point synchronization strategies.
 We only report results using the Get based implementation with point-to-point synchronization as it provides the best performance in practice.
-When compared to the original MPI+OpenMP version, our variant always provides matching or better performance.
+When compared to the original MPI+OpenMP version, our UPC+OpenMP variant always provides matching or better performance.

-In order to minimize the number of messages sent between any two processes, miniGMG's ghost zone exchange was optimized to aggregate the ghost zones exchanges of adjacent subdomains into a single message.
-Thus, as shown in Figure 4, two subdomains collocated on the same node will: 1) pack their data into an MPI send buffer; 2) initiate an MPI send/recv combination; 3) attempt to perform a local exchange while waiting for MPI; and 4) extract data from the MPI receive buffer into each subdomains private ghost zone.
+In order to minimize the number of messages sent between any two processes, miniGMG's ghost zone exchange was optimized to aggregate the ghost zones exchanges of adjacent sub-domains into a single message.
+Thus, as shown in Figure 6, two sub-domains collocated on the same node will: 1) pack their data into an MPI send buffer; 2) initiate an MPI send/recv combination; 3) attempt to perform a local exchange while waiting for MPI; and 4) extract data from the MPI receive buffer into each subdomains private ghost zone.
 In each communication round a MPI rank exchanges only six messages with its neighbors.
 While this approach to communication is common place as it amortizes any communication overheads, it runs contrary to the need for parallelism.
-The UPC+OpenMP implementation we report uses the same algorithm.
+The UPC+x implementations we report use the same algorithm.